Mathematical semantics of intuitionistic logic: What is intuitionistic logic?

 The depth of the rethink of mathematics promoted by the battlefield terminology of Brouwer and Heyting should not be underestimated.
 In the above quote, we are asked to abstain not only from using the principle of excluded middle (in the form asserting that every statement is either true or false), but also from understanding mathematical objects with the customary mental aid of Platonism (i.e.\ Plato's vision of mathematical objects as ideal entities existing independently of our knowledge about them).
 To be sure, Heyting has stated it boldly enough \cite{He1}:

 The present author is no proponent of Platonism, but, on the contrary, feels that properly understood mathematics should not depend on any particular philosophy (for reasons related to Occam's Razor).
-Heyting certainly has a point in that when we mathematicians speak of ``existence'' of mathematical objects, it is not at all clear what we mean by this; the implicit hypothesis that this talk ``makes sense'' at all can certainly be considered as a religious dogma.
-However, from the viewpoint of Intuitionism, it is trivial to {\it understand} classical mathematics: one just needs to explicitly mention the principle of excluded middle in the hypothesis of every classical theorem, thus transforming it into a conditional assertion.
+Heyting certainly has a point in that when we mathematicians speak of ``existence'' of mathematical objects and ``truth'' of mathematical theorems, it is not at all clear what we mean by this; the implicit hypothesis that this talk ``makes sense'' at all can certainly be considered as a religious dogma.
+On the other hand, basic concepts of Intuitionism such as ``construction'', ``proof'' and ``contradiction'' are just as obscure as ``existence'' and ``truth''; and the intuitionists' conviction that these concepts (as well as their ``explanation'' by clauses of the BHK interpretation, cf.\ \S\ref{BHK} below) ``make sense'' is certainly no less of a religious dogma.

+Thus the claims of greater meaningfulness and lesser dogmatism that Intuitionism pretends to have over classical mathematics appear to be highly controversial.
+Can we, nevertheless, {\it understand} what is intuionistic mathematics?